 The Student Handbook is provided to assist you while you are a student at Chatfield College.
-This Handbook is available online.
-The material found in this Student Handbook is only part of the information needed by a student.
-We recommend that all students, full or part-time, become familiar with all college policies that impact life on campus.
+This Handbook is available online on the "Current Students" page.
+It is the responsibility of all students to become familiar with all college policies.

-Chatfield is a non-residential college located in Brown County, Ohio and in Over-the-Rhine (OTR) in downtown Cincinnati.
-The Brown County Campus is located on the grounds of the Ursuline Sisters in northern Brown County.
+Chatfield is a non-residential private college located in Brown County, Ohio and in Over-the-Rhine (OTR) in downtown Cincinnati.
+The Brown County Campus is located on the former grounds of the Ursuline Sisters in St. Martin.
 Chatfield's Cincinnati campus is located downtown in the historic Over-the-Rhine neighborhood.